Universal-Team/db/docs/_ds/nds-bootstrap.md

   <li><em>Flipnote Studio</em> now boots properly with Memory Pit.</li>

-  <li>Fixed cloneboot not working with DSi-Enhanced ROMs running in DSi mode.</li>
+  <li>Fixed a long-standing bug where cloneboot would not work with DSi-Enhanced ROMs
+  running in DSi mode.</li>

   <li>Fixed arm7 binary being cleared for DSi mode when running via DSiWarehax, which
   caused an error to appear when booting.</li>